fireundubh/xedit-scripts/README.md

 Automatically add object mod rules to `LegendaryItemQuest [QUST:001CCDA5]` from a delimited text file.

+IMPORTANT: You must have the latest build of xEdit and Simple Records must be unchecked in the Options!

 1. Create a text file with a list of OMOD/FLST pairs formatted like this:

 ```